The Resorts That Have Trended Up—and Down—in SKI’s Reader Resort Survey

 So what does this tell us?
 That perhaps skiers’ desire to visit smaller, more character-driven resorts was already in motion well before the pandemic.
 Will the trend continue?
 Cast your vote in our annual Reader Resort Survey for a chance to have your say, get your thoughts featured in the magazine next season, and win a pair of K2 skis.

-The biggest movers and shakers are listed below, along with our favorite stories that truly capture the essence of these special resorts.
+The biggest movers and shakers are listed below, along with reader comments that sum the place up.

 Whitefish Mountain Resort, Mont.

 Fiercely independent Whitefish peaked in 2021 at a No. 3 ranking, then dropped a few spots in last year’s survey to No. 6, implying that the secret is out on this northern Montana gem known for its laidback vibe, authentic Western experience, and fewer crowds than its more southerly neighboring resorts.
 Where it lands in this year’s survey will be telling.

 What readers said last year: “Whitefish is no longer the best-kept secret in skiing.
 I almost regret mentioning it at all, but I love it so much that I can’t help myself.
 It’s almost a perfect mountain, with an authentic mountain town that is no the norm in this world of mega resorts.
 It’s the best, just don’t come and visit.
 Ski elsewhere!”

 Read more about Whitefish, and how it’s managing its growing popularity: The Ski Town Housing Crisis Is Coming For This Beloved Montana Community

 - Best Rank: 10 (2020)